stripe/stripe-go/README.md

 ### Test

-For running additional tests, follow the steps below.
-This is usefu if you're performing any refactoring.
+For running additional tests, follow the steps below:

 Set the STRIPE_KEY environment variable to match your test private key:
 ```sh